l7mp/learning-go/99-labs/02-webapps/README.md

 > **Note:*: The cluster IP is the same as the external IP in the above case, but this is just a Minikube subtlety.
 Usually the cluster IP will be chosen as an unroutable private IP and only the external IP will be global.

-> **Warning**: External access via `LoadBalancer` services requires additional support from the cloud provider.
+External access via `LoadBalancer` services requires additional support from the cloud provider.
 The provider will have to lease a public IP from its address pool and make the Service available externally via that public IP.
 For local Kubernetes clusters this may not work without manually installing an additional tool like MetalLB.
 Minikube contains built-in support for LoadBalancers but this requires the extra command `minikube tunnel` to run in the background.
 It is best to start `minikube tunnel` in a new console right after `minikube start`.

 Query the Service again to learn the external IP: